borntofrappe/fullstack-d3/README.md

     .range([0, dimensions.boundedWidth]);
   ```

-  This is to avoid removing the first point while first point is still visible.
+  This is to avoid removing the first point while this one is still visible.
 Starting with the second point, the first one is mapped to a negative `x` coordinate, which means it is finally removed outisde of the clip area.
 Comment out the clip to assess this is what actually happens.

   ```js
   const lineGroup = bounds.append("g");